-Beats of daring
+Beats of Daring

 by Anil Prasad

-Copyright © 1999 Anil Prasad.
-All rights reserved.
+Copyright © 2004 Anil Prasad.

 I’d say that even though I’m not a musician, I do play the stuff.
 A fundamental way of talking about it is to say the computer replaces the 24-track tape machine.
 If I’m playing the guitar, I’ll play it until I get it right on one track.
 I’ll play the part over and over again until I do.
 On a computer, you play a part on a keyboard and you can use the computer to record your movements, including velocity.
 So, I can’t see the difference between putting something down on a traditional tape machine as opposed to the computer.
 There’s no distinction between the two.